 Division of Graduate Medical Sciences

 The Division of Graduate Medical Sciences (GMS) at Boston University School of Medicine (BUSM) educates doctoral and master’s degree students and is a recognized leader in research and graduate education in the biomedical sciences.
 Our more than 900 students can choose from 33 fields of study, with interdisciplinary programs available in many areas.
 Students may pursue PhD or MD/PhD degrees in 15 different departments and programs.
-Master’s degrees may be earned in many of these fields, as well as in medical sciences, mental health counseling & behavioral medicine, clinical investigation, and other scientific- and health services–oriented disciplines.
+Master’s degrees may be earned in many of these fields, as well as in medical sciences, mental health counseling & behavioral medicine, clinical investigation, and other scientific- and health services-oriented disciplines.
+GMS has recently launched a Physician Assistant Program beginning in spring 2014.
 Certificates are also available in several areas of study.

 Boston University Medical School has a rich history dating back to 1848, when it began as the New England Female Medical College.
 Notably, it was the first institution in the world to offer medical education to women and also graduated the first black female physician.
 In 1873, the medical college merged with Boston University, becoming the first coeducational medical school in the United States.